Stand Down Grants

 Stand Down Grants are provided to organizations for the purpose of hosting Stand Down Events that provide a wide variety of employment, social, and health services to veterans experiencing or at risk of homelessness in order to promote self sufficiency and help individuals reenter the workforce.

 - Department of Labor employment and job training assistance

 Access to basic hygiene supplies, showers, haircuts, attention to health concerns, and other collaborative services may also be provided to participants on the day of the event.

 - Nonprofit organizations including community- and faith-based organizations

 The maximum amount that can be awarded to support a local Stand Down event is $10,000 per applicant for a multi-day event, and $7,000 per applicant for a one-day event.

-All applications for Stand Down grant funding must be submitted to the appropriate State Director for Veterans' Employment and Training.
-Applications will be accepted up to 6 months prior to the event, and it will take up to 60 days to for the application to be processed.
+All applications for Stand Down grant funding must be submitted to the appropriate state contacts.
+Applications will be accepted no less than 90 days prior to the event.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.